ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/CSKY405/Readme.md

 ## RC Input

 RC input is configured on the SBUS pin (inverted and sent to UART2_RX).
-It supports all RC protocols except serial protocols such as CRSF, ELRS, etc. Those devices can be connected to USART1 TX and RX, instead.
+It supports all RC protocols except serial protocols such as CRSF, ELRS, etc. Instead, these devices can be connected to UART4 (SERIAL1).
-Fport can be connected to USART1 TX also, but will require an external bi-directional inverter and the ref:`SERIAL1_OPTION<SERIAL1_OPTION>' = 4 (HalfDuplex) set.

 ## OSD Support